Glossary of printing terms

 UV varnish

 A specialist print finish.
 Ink is applied to paper stock, giving the page a smooth finish.
-Offers a good alternative to lamination.
+Offers an alternative to lamination.

 V